Basic tips for wedding photography

 Check out locations in advance

-If you can always go and see where the wedding and the reception will be, preferable at the right time of day or night for the wedding, that will help you see what sort of lighting and how much or little lighting there will be.
+Always go and see where the wedding and the reception will be if you can, preferable at the right time of day or night for the wedding, that will help you see what sort of lighting and how much or little lighting there will be.
 Also scout out the local area, sometimes a reception might not have anywhere that nice for outdoor photos, but there can often be somewhere more pretty within a few minutes drive that you can suggest for a brief stop on the way to the reception for some nice shots.
 Having a backup option for bad weather is good too!

 Weddings are one of those things that people hope they will only do once, so getting home and looking at your pictures and realising the photos were all on the wrong setting or could have been photographed from much better angles is not an option!
 Experiment, experiment and then experiment some more!
 Offer to photograph weddings unpaid as an additional photographer to their official one, some official ones don't like that, but as long as you don't get in their way most don't mind, a lot of them will have learnt the same way!